gdsmith5/another-blog/_posts/2021-08-15-10-things-I-wish-I-had-known.markdown

 1. [Comment, comment, comment!]({% post_url 2021-08-19-comment-comment-comment %})
 5. [Minimize # of variables in workspace]({% post_url 2021-08-23-minimize-variables %})
-6. Avoid for loops if possible
+6. Avoid for loops, if possible
 7. Use a “flag” variable for filtering data
 8. Don’t use punctuation or spaces in variable names
 9. Code “folding” - when you just don't want to see your code!